 Moderate Alcohol Consumption

-Although alcohol intake as low as 20 grams per day (1.25 servings) is a known risk factor for certain cancers, hypertension, and several other diseases, a meta-analysis found a roughly 30% lower risk for AD and a 25% lower risk for dementia in light to moderate alcohol consumers, compared with nondrinkers.
+Although alcohol intake as low as 20 g/day (1.25 servings) is a known risk factor for certain cancers, hypertension, and several other diseases, a meta-analysis found a roughly 30% lower risk for AD and a 25% lower risk for dementia in light to moderate alcohol consumers, compared with nondrinkers.,

 Physical and occupational therapy consultation for home safety evaluation and needs assessment.